 Series Release/Photo by Matthew Manor/Getty Images for NASCAR

 DAYTONA BEACH, Fla.
 (Aug.
-26, 2015) – The penultimate race of the 2015 NASCAR Canadian Tire Series presented by Mobil 1 season is set for Sunday with the Pinty’s presents the Clarington 200 at Canadian Tire Motorsport Park in Bowmanville, Ontario.
+26, 2014) –The NASCAR Canadian Tire Series presented by Mobil 1 returns to Ontario and Canadian Tire Motorsport Park for the Pinty’s presents the Clarington 200 on Sunday in rural Bowmanville.
 Below is a statistical look at the performance of the series and selected drivers at the track:

 Canadian Tire Motorsport Park Race Setup: